top of page

 beth4277

-Imagine that you’re at a social gathering and have spent the last half-hour playing conversational ping-pong with several people.
-Every interaction up to this point has been superficial, about things that don’t really matter.
+Imagine that you’re at a social gathering.
+You’ve spent the last half-hour playing conversational ping-pong with several people.
+Every interaction has been superficial, revolving around topics that don’t truly matter.
 Boring stuff.
-So you begin to look for an exit to escape the misery.
+You start to look for an exit to escape the misery.
 Sound familiar?
-I wonder if you feel the same way I do about small talk?
-Naturally , some small talk is necessary to begin a conversation and establish a connection with a person.
-B
+I wonder if you feel the same way I do about small talk.
+The Necessity of Meaningful Dialogue Naturally, some small talk is necessary to begin a conversation and establish a connec

 beth4277